dwavesystems/demos/template/README.rst

 Usage
 -----
-A simple command on how to run the demo.
+A simple command that runs the demo.
 For example,
 ::
   python <demo_name>.py

 Code Overview
 -------------
-Give a general overview of how the code works.
+A general overview of how the code works.

-When possible, use bullet points so that:

-* Ideas are bite-sized
-* Ideas are quickly conveyed
+Prefer bize-sized descriptions in bullet points:

+* Here's an example bullet point

 Code Specifics
 --------------
-Draw attention to certain parts of the code implementation.
+Notable parts of the code implementation.

 This is the place to: